This chapter deals extensively with how to build a good relationship with clients.

 - Understand that their actions should also be as professional as their personal trainer.

 - Keep everything ethical at all times

 - Respect their clients in their individual capacity

 - Facilitate what needs to be done from a fitness perspective

-Things can be different for every client, that’s because everyone has boundary zones.
+Things can be different for every client because everyone has boundary zones.

-So let’s look at a few boundaries that you should be aware of.
-I like to call them
+So let’s look at a few boundaries you should know.
+I like to call them.

 - The “That’s fine” zone